xp-forge/lambda/README.md

 Lambda
 ------
-Instead of functions, a handler's *target()* method may also return instances of the *Lambda* class:
+Instead of functions, a handler's *target()* method may also return instances implementing the *Lambda* interface:

 ```php
 public interface com.amazon.aws.lambda.Lambda {